1 (888) 289-5617

 Raster2Vector

-The CAM Solutions Raster2Vector plug-in for GibbsCAM gives you the ability to import raster images and have them converted to the vector geometry you’re used to.
-This could be anything from a basic logo to a detailed picture.
-You simply use the import button, locate the file, and the rest is done for you.
 Once the image is imported you can use the geometry the same way as you would if you had drawn it in GibbsCAM yourself.
 Functions like scale, translate, and rotate can be used on the geometry to position it before adding tool paths.
 You might also want to project the geometry onto a 3D solid in some cases.
 In the end you can use it to create an operation to cut the geometry whatever way you want.

-The Raster2Vector plug-in supports JPG, BMP, and SVG files.
-It looks at colour contrast and creates the geometry based on where it sees a certain amount of change.
-For example, importing a perfectly solid black logo against a perfectly solid white background should result in geometry outlining the perimeter of the logo.
 Even with a basic image, things like feathered edges can result in more geometry than you need.
 As an image gets more detailed you’ll get more and more geometry.
 In some cases you might want to clean up the geometry to simplify it before creating an operation.
 In the example below you can see that two separate shapes were produced, but only one was required, so regular methods were used to remove what wasn’t needed.
-The geometry gets connected in the regular manner, so things like double-clicking to select the entire chain can help save time.
+The geometry gets connected in the regular manner, so methods like double-clicking to select the entire chain can help save time.
+Hiding Points in the View menu can also help make things easier to see.

 The resolution of the image will have an impact on the detail you get, as well as how long it takes to import.
 The higher the resolution, the more detailed the geometry will be, as you can see in the images below.
 They’re both the same image, but the top one has a resolution of 448 x 336, while the bottom one is 1600 x 1200.